tweaselORG/docs.tweasel.org/content/en/usage/setup.md

 To be able to do traffic analysis in a meaningful way, the device needs to be rooted.
 For this, we recommend [Magisk](https://topjohnwu.github.io/Magisk/).
 To use that, you also have to unlock the bootloader.
 The instructions for that vary from device to device.
 Usually, all data on the device is lost in the process.
 After rooting, root debugging should be enabled if available: *Settings* -> *System* -> *Developer options* -> *Rooted debugging*.
+If rooted debugging is not available or not activated, you will be prompted by Magisk to grant `com.android.shell` superuser privileges when `appstraction` tries to use root the first time.

 When connecting via USB, you have to confirm that you trust the computer.